HolmlundWilliam/ProstateZones/README.md

 ### Download ..

+#### Images
-Images: The images can be downloaded from the Cancer Imaging Archive (TCIA) at the following link: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=23691656
+The images can be downloaded from the Cancer Imaging Archive (TCIA) at the following link: https://wiki.cancerimagingarchive.net/pages/viewpage.action?pageId=23691656
+#### Segmentations
-Segmentations: The segmentations are available on Zenodo, accessible through this link: ....
+The segmentations are available on Zenodo, accessible through this link: ....

 ### ProstateZones Dataset Folder Structure: